US Fed faces balancing act in delivering rate cut | Malay Mail

 He declared July’s rate cut was a “mid-cycle adjustment,” a head-scratcher that markets initially thought meant the Fed would go no further.

-A rate cut this week would mean the Fed has erased three of the four rate increases from last year, implemented at a time when the economy was picking up steam and before the tariff battles with China and Europe began to slow activity and freeze investment.
+“Look for at least two dissents if the Fed decides to move ahead and cut rates a third time this year.”

-As he works to strike the right tone, Powell is also contending with broadening divergences among Fed members.
+At the September FOMC meeting, three officials dissented, two who opposed a move and one who wanted a bigger rate cut.

-The normally dovish Charles Evans of the Chicago Federal Reserve Bank said earlier this month that interest rate policy is already “in a good place” as it is.
+Since then, the normally dovish Charles Evans of the Chicago Federal Reserve Bank said interest rate policy is already “in a good place” as it is.

-But Dallas Fed President Robert Kaplan, who in January will become a voting member of the Fed’s rate-setting Federal Open Market Committee, said policymakers should avoid suggesting they will stop here.
+But Dallas Fed President Robert Kaplan, who in January will become a voting member of the Fed’s rate-setting Federal Open Market Committee, said policymakers should avoid suggesting they will stop providing stimulus.